 In addition to these annoying events for every user, they can also lead to data loss or physical damage to the processor.
 With laptops, the situation is even worse due to the small space challenging to cool.
-To prevent overheating, we need to know the normal (good) CPU temp without and under full load.
+To prevent overheating, we need to know the proper CPU temperature without and under full load.
 Several factors influence the answer as to which CPU temp is good or not.

 How to monitor CPU temp while gaming?

 There are several ways to do this.
 The easiest way is to enter your computer’s BIOS before starting the operating system and look at the parameters.
 Depending on the model of your motherboard, in 90% of cases, the BIOS entry key is Del on the keyboard.

 After pressing the Power button on the case, press the Del button (on the keyboard) quickly several times.
 You will be in the BIOS menu.
 Consult your motherboard manual if there’s another key combination to enter the BIOS.
 Usually, the main screen of the BIOS also has important parameters regarding voltage, CPU temp, fan speed, etc.

 Since it’s inconvenient for most users to check the system parameters from the BIOS, there are good utilities that can do this directly from the operating system.

 For this example, we will install a simple monitoring program, Core Temp.

 1. Download Core Temp and run the installation: